shoaibb/K-Nearest-Neighbors/README.md

-# K-Nearest-Neighbors Exercise
+# K-Nearest-Neighbors Tutorial

-This exercise concerns K-Nearest Neighbors excercise on an artificial dataset.
-The dataset is included in this repo.
+In this tutorial, I will work with a fake dataset to demonstrate the implementation of K-Nearest Neighbors.
+The dataset file is in csv format and it is included in this repo.